- Garden / Landscaping / Patio — 248

 Although you can learn beginning welding techniques quite quickly, there is one thing you need to give careful attention to and that is welding safety.
 Not only do you need to study safe handling of welding equipment and materials but you need to understand why your body is going to be covered in safety gear.
 You can get a basic idea of the types of safety gear you’ll need on the Foster Industrial website, but before ordering things, make sure you have the best protection money can buy, such as professional standard welding helmets.
 This is no joke.
 Welding is a very dangerous endeavor.

 Study the Terminology

-Most people who set out to learn about welding are totally in the dark about the basic terminology welders use on a daily basis.
+Most people who set out to learn about welding are totally in the dark about the basic terminology welders use daily.
 Do you know the difference between MIG, TIG and ARC welding?
-Have you even heard those terms before?
+Have you ever heard those terms before?
 As in any trade, there is likely to be a great deal of jargon and words that are specific to the industry and so beginner welders would be well advised to learn those terms.
 It’s hard to learn something if you can’t understand the instructions!